-I grew up in the south, so of course, I learned how to make deviled eggs the southern way from early on.
-They were literally at everything from church picnics to after ball games to every family function under the sun!
+I grew up in the South, so of course, I learned how to make deviled eggs the Southern way from early on.
+They were literally at everything from church picnics to ball games to every family function under the sun!
 Deviled eggs are constantly popping up somewhere.

 I am sure by now; there are TONS of various deviled egg recipes floating around the internet.
-Some made so thin, you can run them through a piping bag, and even some made with avocado.
-I am sure some of them are good, if not amazing, but these have beat all of the others I have tried over the years, so this recipe has always been my go-to recipe.
+Some are made so thin you can run them through a piping bag, and even some are made with avocado.
+I am sure some of them are good, if not amazing, but these have beat all the others I have tried over the years, so this recipe has always been my go-to.

 Ingredients in Deviled Eggs